 - Three review papers on climate change and the deep sea will be prepared: 1) the role of deep-sea ecosystems in climate change, 2) impacts and services – scales and thresholds, and 3) natural carbon sinks/sources and geoengineering issues, 4) Assessing the vulnerablility of deep-sea ecosystems to climate change: synergies of stressors on representative ecosystems-scales’ more oriented on observation and mechanistic approaches.

 - Awareness-raising activities including museum exhibits, a Limnology and Oceanography Lecture slide series, and input to major international programmes including the Deep-Ocean Observing System (DOOS), IPCC, CBD and sustainable development initiatives, IPBES, ISA, EU initiatives and WCMC.

 - A short consensus statement signed by 272 scientists was presented to key figures at COP21 on the inclusion of the deep ocean in climate discussions.
 See statement below.

-- DOSI has officially joined the Ocean and Climate Platform, a group of NGOs, scientists, academic institutions, professional associations and politicians dedicated to raising the profile of the ocean in climate negotiations.
+- In 2015, DOSI officially joined the Ocean and Climate Platform, a group of NGOs, scientists, academic institutions, professional associations and politicians dedicated to raising the profile of the ocean in climate negotiations.